obrookes/brandenburg-dataset/README.md

 ## What can be found here?

-This is a PyTorch implemenation of the PanAfrican dataset.
+This is a PyTorch dataset class for the Brandenburg Dataset.

 ## Basic usage